mikelove/mikelove.github.io/index.md

 I completed a PhD in Computational Biology and Scientific Computing (2013) in the Vingron Department at the Max Planck Institute for Molecular Genetics in Berlin and the Mathematics and Informatics Department of the Freie Universität, Berlin.
-I complete a Statistics M.S.
+I completed a Statistics M.S.
 (2010) and Mathematics B.S.
 (2005) at Stanford University.

 ### Latest work